Sponge-Bas/autothread/docs/README_non_blocking.md

 # Autothread - Non-Blocking Decorators
-Autothreads non-blocking decorators make it even easier to fit threading/multiprocessing into your existing projects by making use of a non-blocking architecture very similar to async programming:
+Autothreads non-blocking decorators are the easiest way to fit threading/multiprocessing into your existing projects by making use of a non-blocking architecture very similar to async programming:

 ```python
 import autothread